-Parents and/or students are encouraged to schedule periodic advisory sessions with the Academic Coach or the Registrar to ensure all learning and courses taken are on track.
+Parents and/or students can schedule periodic advisory sessions with the Academic Coach or Student Services to ensure all learning and courses taken are on track.

 Students and parents must assume responsibility for knowing graduation requirements and for keeping track of progress toward meeting those requirements.
 Even though there is an advisory process, the final responsibility for taking the correct courses and completing graduation requirements rests with the student and the parents.